ishawng/ml-technical-analysis/README.md

 ![Alt text](images/SVM1-afb-.png?raw=true "Figure 22")

-Based on the results shown in Figure 22, both the peak-valley and MA15 labeling schemes achieved their highest average final balance at 7 components - significantly lower than with GNB at 17 components - with the peak-valley final balance reaching close to 1.2 which is the final balance achieved by buy-hold.
+Based on the results shown in the above figure, both the peak-valley and MA15 labeling schemes achieved their highest average final balance at 7 components - significantly lower than with GNB at 17 components - with the peak-valley final balance reaching close to 1.2 which is the final balance achieved by buy-hold.
 Since the peak-valley final balance was close to the buy-hold final balance, PCA with 7 components was applied to the combined training dataset, and the average final balance and final balance of each stock are shown in the below figures.

 ![Alt text](images/SVM2.png?raw=true "Figure 23")